buroa/containers/README.md

 ## Eschewed features

 There is no multiple "channels" of the same application.
-For example Prowlarr, Radarr, and Sonarr will only have the develop branch published and not the master "stable" branch.
+For example Prowlarr, Radarr, Lidarr, and Sonarr will only have the develop branch published and not the master "stable" branch.
 Qbittorrent will only be published with LibTorrent 2.x.

 ## Rootless